Conseil en patrimoine Automobile Classique - Spécialiste Lamborghini, Ferrari, Maserati, Pagani, Aston Martin

 The V8-powered Ford GT 40 had been designed - for the first time in history - based on computer programs, and their futuristic shapes draw enormous attention.
 Will the Italian genius Enzo Ferrari resist the overwhelming "dollar-powered" Ford ?

 Left.: the first Ford GT built for the 24 H of Le Mans 1964 ; note wire wheels, and last-minute added spoilers.
-Right: legendary Porsche 904 GTS also started its fabulous career in 64.
+Right: legendary Porsche 904 GTS, also created in 64.

-The extremely complex studies conducted for the design and construction of the CD included high-level mathematic calculations about the interaction between the air flows, the cross-wind effects, the suspension flexibility, and many other parameters leading to a whole new conception of the aerodynamic science for racing cars development.
+Extremely complex studies were conducted for the design and construction of the CD, including high-level mathematic calculations about the interaction between the air flows, the cross-wind effects, the suspension flexibility, and many other parameters leading to a whole new conception of the aerodynamic science for racing cars development.
 The famous rear fins were developed following very advanced theories, and enable the car to combine an extremely low drag and a high stability at full speed.
+We have copies of notes and comments from Charles Deutsch himself in the history file of this fabulous car.

-The CD of Le Mans still represent today, together with the Porsche 917 LH - designed in collaboration with CD - a major step in the History of the "24 Hours" but also in the History of racing cars in general.
+The CD of Le Mans still represent today, together with the Porsche 917 LH - designed mainly by CHarles Deutsch - a major step in the History of the "24 Hours" but also in the History of racing cars in general.
 A few years after, due to serious accidents in the Hunaudières straight, the race track was modified to ban ultra-high speeds, and putting an end to a fabulous era of legendary hand-made prototypes, and opening the computer-designed racing car period.

-One of the most beautiful racing cars in the History.
+One of the most beautiful racing cars in History - and a memorable aerodynamics statement

 A daring concept, associated with innovative theories about aerodynamics produced an incredible machine,

-combining science and art : indeed the CD is a work of Art as well as a technological masterpiece.
+combining Science and Art : indeed the CD-Panhard is a work of Art as well as a technological masterpiece

-The famous signature of the CD, the rear fins, remain today a source of fascination, as much as the Chaparral wings...
+The famous rear fins remain a source of fascination, as much as the extremely elaborated bodywork shape...

 It is important to observe that this CD-Panhard opened a new era in racing cars : until the beginning of the sixties, engine and chassis were the key resource to win, whilst aerodynamics was seen as merely a way to decrease air resistance.
 But in the modern era, aerodynamics became essential and more particularly its interaction with road-handling, suspensions, down-force, stability, and any recent racing car takes inspiration in these early developments, when ground effect was put in practice for the very first time (see picture below)...